lucas-iezzi/dispenser_hub/README.md

-# driving_range_dispenser
-Raspberry Pi Architecture to control driving range in bay golf ball dispenser with MQTT communication to dispensers over local network and web connection to AWS server for integration with 3rd party webservices
+Raspberry Pi Architecture to control driving range in bay golf ball dispenser with MQTT communication to dispensers over local network and web connection to AWS server for integration with 3rd party webservices.
+To set this up

 # Setup DHCP and MQTT over Ethernet on Raspberry Pi